jordanlevy001/surfs_up/README.md

 ## Summary
 High level summary of results
+Overall, the month of June is warmer, but December is not much colder than June.
+The average temperature in December is only slightly lower (~4°F) than in June.

 Two additional queries to perform to gather more weather data for June and December